iom/evaluation_knowledge/README.md

 - Faster identification of promising approaches to test
 - Better understanding of when and how to adapt programs

-This tool could fundamentally change how evidence flows through the humanitarian system - from slow, siloed learning to rapid, networked knowledge sharing.
+This tool can not only inform future evaluation design, guide strategic planning, and support the development of robust, evidence-based project proposals and strategic plan, but also could fundamentally change how evidence flows through the humanitarian system - from slow, siloed learning to rapid, networked knowledge sharing.

 ## Some examples of Evidence Maps: